Buffalo State University: Demographics

 There are 8,082 undergraduates and 1,036 graduate students enrolled.
 The undergraduate population (Fall 2018) was 43 percent male and 57 percent female.
 The overall admission rate of new students (2016) was 62 percent.

 United Students Government

 United Students Government (USG) represents the student body in campus governance and helps administrate student activities and organizations.
 USG provides activities, services, and student representation at Buffalo State.
 USG is headed by an executive branch of students elected each year along with a judicial branch and senate elected at the same time.
 USG manages and disperses money provided by the mandatory student activity fee to the many organizations and clubs on campus.

 Athletics

 Buffalo State's sports teams are known as the Bengals.
 Buffalo State competes in 16 varsity sports within NCAA Division III.

 Club sports

-Buffalo State also has four club sports funded by the United Students Government (USG): men's club hockey, co-ed rowing, men's rugby, and women's rugby.
+Buffalo State also has four club sports funded by the United Students Government (USG): Pom Dance, rowing, men's rugby, and women's rugby.